-The Company also has an extensive licensing program for its second proprietary technology, SCA protein technology.
+The Company also has an extensive licensing program for its SCA protein technology.
 SCA proteins are genetically engineered proteins designed to overcome the problems hampering the diagnostic and therapeutic use of conventional monoclonal antibodies.
-Preclinical studies have shown that SCA proteins target and penetrate tumors more readily than conventional monoclonal antibodies.
+Pre-clinical studies have shown that SCA proteins target and penetrate tumors more readily than conventional monoclonal antibodies.
 In addition to these advantages, because SCA proteins are developed at the gene level, they are better suited for targeted delivery of gene therapy vectors and fully-human SCA proteins can be isolated directly, with no need for costly "humanization" procedures.
-Also, many gene therapy methods require that proteins be produced in an active form inside cells.
+Also, many gene therapy methods require that proteins be produced in active form inside cells.
 SCA proteins can be produced through intracellular expression (inside cells) more readily than monoclonal antibodies.

-Currently, there are nine SCA proteins in Phase I or II clinical trials by various corporations and institutions.
+Currently, there are nine SCA proteins in Phase I or Phase II clinical trials by various institutions, including a product developed by the Company, SCA-CC49.
 Some of the areas being explored are cancer therapy, cardiovascular indications and AIDS.

-The Company has granted non-exclusive SCA licenses to more than a dozen companies, including Bristol-Myers Squibb Company ("Bristol Myers"), Baxter Healthcare Corporation ("Baxter"), Eli Lilly & Co. ("Eli Lilly"), Alexion

-Pharmaceuticals Inc. ("Alexion Pharmaceuticals"), and the Gencell division of RPR ("RPR/Gencell").
+The Company has granted non-exclusive SCA licenses to more than a dozen companies, including Bristol- Myers Squibb, Inc. ("Bristol-Myers"), Baxter Healthcare Corporation ("Baxter"), Eli Lilly & Co. ("Eli Lilly") and the Gencell division of RPR ("RPR/Gencell").
 These licenses generally provide for upfront payments, milestone payments and royalties on sales of FDA approved products.